History

 • KDE(K Desktop Environment) is an international free software community that develops free and open-source software environments.

-• KDE is an absolutely brilliant desktop environment that I would gladly recommend to any user of any skill level.
+• KDE is a brilliant desktop environment that I would gladly recommend to any user of any skill level.
 It’s good for new-to-Linux users as well as those who’ve been around the Linux block a few times.

 • KDE is rich in applications, customization options, and extra functionalities.